Our brand measurement assets evolve with the times to ensure relevance, and capture insights that power our client’s decision making.

 AIM enables clients to evaluate effectiveness of the brand activations and understand the impact of their advertising on core brand metrics.
 It is grounded in the reality of how different people engage with different touchpoints, ensuring that the decisions you make around the campaign spend are built on a realistic understanding of its impact on your brand in market.

-We identify the impact of individual activities and campaigns on people’s perceptions of and attitudes toward a brand, and avoid artificially inflated measures by accounting for overlaps in touchpoints and other influencing factors.
+We identify the impact of individual activities and campaigns on people’s perceptions and attitudes to a brand and avoid artificially inflated measures by accounting for overlaps in touchpoints and other influencing factors.
 This enables us to measure the performance of specific paid for activations reliably, quickly and cost-effectively.

 Explore our thought leadership in recent publications: